 - 1. According to interim CDC clinical considerations, doses administered within a grace period of ≤4 days from the recommended date for the second dose are considered valid; however, doses administered earlier do not need to be repeated.
 The second dose should be administered as close to the recommended interval as possible.
 However, there is no maximum interval between the first and second dose of either vaccine. - 2.
 Both doses of the two-dose series should be completed with the same product.
 However, if two doses of different mRNA COVID-19 vaccine products are inadvertently administered, no additional doses of either product are recommended at this time. - 3.
-The CDC and the FDA had recommended a temporary pause in the use of the Johnson & Johnson COVID-19 vaccine, but its usage has now been resumed. - 4.
-When applicable, the third-dose of mRNA vaccine should be administered at least 28 days after the second-dose.
+For the immunocompromised, the third-dose of mRNA vaccine should be administered at least 28 days after the second dose. - 4. mRNA vaccines: Booster shots are now available for everyone aged 18 and older, to be administered at least six months after the completion of either mRNA vaccine series. - 5.
+Johnson & Johnson vaccine: The CDC is recommending a booster shot, to be administered at least two months after the vaccine. - 6.
+Out of an abundance of caution, the CDC and FDA recommended a pause in the use of the Johnson & Johnson COVID-19 vaccine, but usage has been resumed because the available data show that the vaccine's known and potential benefits outweigh its known and potential risks in individuals 18 years of age and older.